cse110-fa22-group34/cse110-fa22-group34/admin/meetings/112022-meeting.md

 ## New Ideas
 - From Yash: add team page to our website (Alessia will convert our team.md into an html page)
 - From Yash: we could have a archive budget page so we can make new budgets but don't have to delete old budgets
+- From Alessia: incorporate function for when users receive instead of spend money

 ## Grading Rubric (Required Components)
 As suggested by our TA.